MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

 What doesn't change?
 Whether you're in a split-domain hybrid or using Skype for Business and Exchange server on-premises, all users must first authenticate  *on-premises*  .
 In a hybrid implementation of Modern Authentication, Lyncdiscovery and Autodiscovery point to your on-premises server.

+> [!IMPORTANT]
- **Important** If you need to know the specific Skype for Business topologies supported with MA, that's [documented right here](https://technet.microsoft.com/en-us/library/mt803262.aspx).
+> If you need to know the specific Skype for Business topologies supported with MA, that's [documented right here](https://technet.microsoft.com/en-us/library/mt803262.aspx).

 ## Check the Modern Authentication status of your on-premises environment
 <a name="BKMK_CheckStatus"> </a>

 Because Modern Authentication changes the authorization server used when services leverage OAuth/S2S, you need to know if Modern Authentication is On or Off for your Skype for Business and Exchange environment.
-You can check the status on your Exchange or Skype for Business servers, on premises, by running the Get-CSOAuthConfiguration command in PowerShell.
-If the command returns an empty ' OAuthServers' property, then Modern Authentication is disabled.
+You can check the status on your Exchange or Skype for Business servers, on premises, by running the `Get-CSOAuthConfiguration` command in PowerShell.
+If the command returns an empty 'OAuthServers' property, then Modern Authentication is disabled.

 ## Do you meet Modern Authentication prerequisites?